gitKrystan/2025-emberfest/slides.md

 <!--
 - That's right, by default, all resources are immutable
-- To get a mutable version, we use `await checkout(todo)`
+- To get a mutable version, we use `await checkout`
-- This returns an `EditableTodo` that we can modify freely
-- When we're ready, we pass that `EditableTodo` to our `TodoItem` component, where it eventually makes its way to our `patchTodo` builder
+- This returns an `EditableTodo` that we can modify freely.
+We pass that `EditableTodo` to our `TodoItem` component, where it eventually makes its way to our `patchTodoToggle` action.
 - Note that we're using the `@warp-drive/ember` `Await` component here.
 Similar to the `Request` component, it handles promise states declaratively.
 -->